dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   - `string`
 ## Function ac.readDataFile(filename)
-Can be used to access files in “data.acd” and, for example, read car specs.
+Reads a file and returns it as a text.
+Aware of “data.acd”, so can be used to access files in “data.acd” and, for example, read car specs.

   Parameters: